Egypt·November 3 - 13 2023

 FAQs

-You will want to fly into the Cairo Airport.
-There you will be met by one of our representatives who will help you through immigration and customs and then drive you to the hotel.
+Fly into the Cairo Airport.
+One of our representatives will meet you there to help you through immigration and customs and drive you to the hotel.

-The trip officially starts on November 3rd, but if you are traveling across an ocean to get to Cairo, you may want to consider arriving a day early so you have time to relax and get acclimated to the local time zone.
-If you do decide to arrive early, please let us know and we will take care of booking your room for you and make sure that you are kept in the same room as you will be in when the trip starts.
+The trip officially starts on November 3rd, but if you are traveling across an ocean to get to Cairo, consider arriving a day early so you have time to relax and adjust to the local time zone.
+If you do decide to arrive early, please let us know and we will book your room for you and make sure that you stay in the same room as you're in when the trip starts.

 We will have a zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list.
 Here is a great website that we love that will help you with packing and travel trips.